 [END EXHIBIT]

 In Poisson regression, when two events have a statistically significant impact on the count of co-occurrences, these two events are occurring frequently together and, holding all other variables constant, are dependent on each other.
-Poisson regression differs from other regression models in a key manner: Tt verifies dependencies among all pairs of variables, not just independent variables and a single dependent variable.
+Poisson regression differs from other regression models in a key manner: It verifies dependencies among all pairs of variables, not just independent variables and a single dependent variable.
 In Poisson regression, the variation in the count of combinations of variables is explained by associations among pairs of variables.
 If we were to describe every variable as a node and connect all statistically significant relationships as arcs between the nodes, Poisson regression discovers relationships among all pairs of independent variables.
 These relationships are not with a single outcome variable.
 The picture that emerges is a complex network that shows the interrelationship among pairs of independent variables.

 When using Poisson regression to construct a network model, often the focus is not on the statistical significance of pair-wise relationships but on goodness of fit.
 In Poisson regression, the fit between the model and the data is reported using G-squared; this statistic is calculated as twice the difference of log likelihood of the saturated model (where every data point has its own parameters) and the model.
 The simplest model is the null model, in which the intercept is used to predict all data points.
 If the G-squared is small, it means that the intercept explains the data pretty well.
-If two models are compared, the model with higher G-squared is a better fit to the data.
+If two models are compared, the model with the higher G-squared is a better fit to the data.
 G-squared has a chi-square distribution, and therefore the statistical significance of G-squared can be readily tested.

 [H1] Example Construction of Association Network